-Every ten years, colleges accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) go through a review for reaffirmation of accreditation.
-For re-accreditation purposes, SACSCOC requires colleges and universities to engage in a broad-based self-study and discovery process to identify and become involved in a “plan” that will enhance overall student learning and/or learning environment at the institution.
-This Quality Enhancement Plan (QEP) is a five-year project that should become part of the college’s culture.
+Every 10 years, colleges accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) go through a review for reaffirmation of accreditation.
+For re-accreditation purposes, SACSCOC requires colleges and universities to engage in a broad-based self-study and discovery process to identify and become involved in a “plan” that will enhance overall student learning and/or the learning environment at the institution.
+This Quality Enhancement Plan (QEP) is a five-year project that will become part of the college’s culture.

-- A topic identified through ongoing, comprehensive planning and evaluation process
+- Encompass a topic identified through an ongoing, comprehensive planning and evaluation process

-- Focuses on improving specific student-learning outcomes and/or student success
+- Focus on improving specific student-learning outcomes and/or student success

-- Commits resources to initiate, implement, and complete the QEP
+- Benefit from committed resources to initiate, implement, and complete the QEP

-Students learning may include changes in students’ knowledge, skills, behaviors, and/or values that may contribute to the college experience.
-In other words, the QEP is a process of formulating intended student learning and associate measurements.
-The goals and evaluation strategies must be clearly linked to improving the quality of student learning while supporting the College’s mission and vision.
+Student learning includes changes in students’ knowledge, skills, behaviors, and/or values.
+The goals, outcomes, and assessment strategies must be clearly linked to improving the quality of student learning while supporting the College’s mission and vision.